zkreveal/.github/profile/README.md

 - seller-scoped purchase references
 - EIP-712 signed quotes for dynamic checkout
 - event-driven, indexer-friendly design
-- lightweight seller flows through bots, dashboards, and payment links
+- lightweight seller flows through agents, dashboards, payment links, and Telegram interfaces

 This is the first layer — not the final system.